 - Bring necessary documents: A copy of your C.V., driver’s licence if applicable, references and the letter calling you for the interview.

 - Be punctual: Try and be 10-15 minutes early.
 This allows for any delay in traffic, finding the personnel department, and time to sit and gather your thoughts.
-You don’t want to be rocking in with minutes to go!

 During the interview: